tanvirrahman0111/Ecolink_Project/README.md

 ## Local Setup
 1. Place project in XAMPP `htdocs`, start Apache + MySQL
 2. Import `sql/schema.sql` via phpMyAdmin
-3. Visit `setup_admin.php` once to create an admin, then delete that file
-4. Register a donor and a receiver to test the matching flow
+3. Register a donor and a receiver to test the matching flow